isotopp/isotopp.github.io/content/posts/2020-09-22-alter-table-for-uuid.md

 > In InnoDB the primary key value governs the physical layout of the table.

-Assuming that new data is accessed often and old data is accessed less often, using primary keys with an AUTO_INCREMENT value collects all new, hot records in a minimum number of data pages at the end of the table/the right hand side of the tree.
+Assuming that new data is accessed often and old data is accessed less often, using primary keys with an AUTO_INCREMENT value collects all new, hot records in a minimum number of data pages at the end of the table/the right-hand side of the tree.
 The set of pages the database is accessing a lot is minimal, and most easily cached in memory.

 This design minimizes the amount of memory cache, and maximizes database speed automatically for many common access patterns and workloads.